-- Insufficient hormone levels, typically low estrogen & progesterone.
+- Insufficient hormone levels, typically low estrogen and/or progesterone.
 Most often due to stress, the hypothalamus doesn’t signal the ovaries to properly produce and release hormones.
 Low hormone levels prevent the uterus from building up a lining, so there’s nothing to shed.
 This is typically known as hypothalamic amenorrhea or oligomenorrhea.
 Chronic stress raises cortisol levels and burns out the feedback loop between the brain, adrenals, and ovaries (the HPA axis).
 Stress can be in the form of emotional stress, dietary stress (food allergies, hypoglycemia), or inflammation.
 If you’re in a chronic fight-or-flight phase, the body prioritizes survival over reproduction.

 - Overexercising can overly decrease body fat and cause low hormone levels, leading to absent or irregular cycles because of insufficient lining.
 Your body perceives there are not enough stores to support a pregnancy, so fertility comes to a halt.